sonykikuma/clinikk-backend/README.md

 After .env file is saved, run the backend by writing command:- node index.js The server will start running on the port 3000

+## To test apis
+use postman to test the api's with the given endpoints in the index.js file use .mp4 file(video) to upload, here(max. file size should be less than 100mb), so start testing using small files(from 5mb...) as explained in the cloudinary documents as well.